wilsonz8427/github-tutorial/README.md

 1. Click the profile picture and click "your repository"
 2. Next click the Green Button on the right side that says "NEW"
 3. Type in a name for your repository.
 Name your repository the same as you have name your directory in your IDE(or local)
-4. You may leave the other settings alone. if you wish you may change it
+4. You may leave the other settings alone.
+If you wish, you may change it

 ---
 ## Workflow & Commands